kevinsullivan/cs2120f22/README.md

 # CS2120-003 Fall 2021

-Welcome to UVa CS2120-003 Fall 2021 taught by Kevin Sullivan.
-We're going to use some software this term, which we've packaged up for you into what we hope and expect will be a very easy install.
-You must first provide both VSCode and Docker Desktop running properly on a Windows 10 or MacOS computer.
-We then provide our Mathematics Development Environment, based on VSCode, the "Lean Prover" and its library of formalized mathematics, and your own GitHub repository.
-We'll explain that if you're not sure what it means.
-Slightly mixed news for Windows 10 *Home* users: in our experience, Docker Deskop seems to still not to run properly on  Windows 10 *Home*, which is probably what you have if you run Windows.
-In this case, you'll need to obtain an upgrade key to update to Windows 10 Professional or Education.
+Welcome to UVa CS2120 Fall 2022 taught by Kevin Sullivan.
+We're going to use some software this term, which we've packaged up for you into what we hope and expect will be an easy install.
+You must provide both VSCode and Docker Desktop on your Windows or MacOS computer.
+We then provide our Discrete Mathematics Development Environment based on VSCode.

+There is mixed news for Windows 10 *Home* users: in our experience, Docker Deskop seems to still not to run properly on  Windows 10 *Home*.
+You might well still be using Windows 10 Home if you're using an older laptop.
+In this case, you'll need to obtain an upgrade key to update to Windows 10 Professional or Education mor to Windows 11.
 At UVa this is free and easy.
 Everything is desribed in detail next.
-Just follow the yellow brick road .,..,.

-## .,,.. the Yellow Brick Road
+## Detailed installation instructions

 - Update your operating system:
-  - If MacOS: Be sure your OS is up-to-date (current version of Big Sur, 11.5.2 as of this writing).
+  - If MacOS: Be sure your OS is up-to-date (current version of Monterey, 12.5.2 as of this writing).
   - If Windows:
-    - If you already have Windows Pro, Education, or Enterprise, skip the remaining steps, else continue.
+    - If you already have Windows Pro, Education, Enterprise, or Windows 11, skip the remaining steps, else continue.
     - Windows 10 Home won't do: You must update to Windows 10 Professional, Enterprises, or Education
       - Outside UVa:  Update keys are readily and immediately available online
       - UVa students: Get or update to Windows 10 Education through ITS, as follows:
         1. Get OS Windows Update license key from ITS: <https://azureforeducation.microsoft.com/devtools>.
         3. Sign in using your UVa credentials.
         4. Click Software in the left-hand navigation.
-        5. Select Windows 10 Education version 21H1 then click on the right to get an update key.
+        5. Select Windows 11 Education then click on the right to get an update key.
+Copy the key to your clipboard.
-        6. After obtaining the OS key copy it, go to Windows Activation Settings, select Change Product Key, paste your upgrade key, commit the change (hit Enter or OK or whatever is required), and you're done.
-        7. Reboot your machine.
+        6. After obtaining the OS key copy it, go to Windows Activation Settings, select Change Product Key, paste your upgrade key, commit the change (hit Enter or OK or whatever is required).
+Reboot your machine.
 When it boots up, you can check the *System Information* App to confirm that your OS is updated.
 - Install git on your computer (if you know you already have it, skip this step):
   - Windows: https://git-scm.com/download/win
   - OSX/MacOs